6 Tips to Improve Your Safety While Driving on Uganda Roads

 4. Don’t get distracted

-You must learn to ignore distractions and concentrate on your driving when you’re behind the wheel.
+You must learn to ignore distractions and concentrate on driving when you’re behind the wheel.
 If, for any reason, you must look away from the road, follow the pointers below:

 • Check well ahead and behind for any potential hazards.
 Don’t look away if you can see potential hazards.